 Rescuers free 3 trapped Honduran miners, 8 still missing

-SAN JUAN ARRIBA Honduras (Reuters) - Rescuers freed three miners on Friday who had been trapped by a landslide at an illegal gold mine in southern Honduras, but eight more remained unaccounted for as the search moved into its second day.
+Rescuers free three miners trapped by a landslide at an illegal gold mine in southern Honduras, but eight more remained unaccounted for.
+Sarah Toms reports.

 ▲ Hide Transcript

 The moment they had all been waiting for.

 Rescue workers pull out three miners trapped in an illegal gold mine in southern Honduras.

 The men had been cut off inside the tunnel since Wednesday when a landslide caused the entrance to the San Juan Arriba mine to collapse.

 (SOUNDBITE) (Spanish) GREEN CROSS RESCUER, NOE MEMBRENO, SAYING: